 Registration Deadline: Voters must register in person by the Election Day deadline Ifregistering by mail, your voter registration must be postmarked by the fourthWednesday prior to the election.

 Party Affiliation: Since Missouri has open primaries, every eligible registered votermay select the party ballot of their choice.
 However, primary voters may select onlyone party's ballot.
 Voters who do not wish to give a political party preference mayrequest an issues only ballot, if one is available in that particular jurisdiction.

 VOTER REGISTRATION QUALIFICATIONS

-Age: 17 ½ years of age to register, 18 years of age to vote
+Age: must be 17 ½ years of age to register and 18 years on or before Election Day.

 Citizenship: Must be a United States citizen

 Mental Competency: Must not be adjudged incapacitated by any court of law.

 Felony Convictions: Cannot vote while in prison, while on probation or parole after the conviction of a felony, cannot have been convicted of a felony or misdemeanor connected with voting